ZERMZeitung/static-short/README.md

 # zerm.link
-a new backend for zerm.link based on go
+a new backend for zerm.link written in go